Large-scale simultaneous inference under dependence: Conclusion

-In the following are some remaining problems that we would like to leave to future work.
-First we note that some asymptotic theory does not agree with empirical results that well given current magnitude we can afford to try: especially for the negative $r$ case, where the surrogate calibration leads to asymptotic results far away from the high dimensional case in real world (like $m=10^5$).
-How to bridging the gap between theory and practice may worth more attention.
-Secondly, in this work we mainly focus on the equicorrelated Gaussian case, while the derivation of the tight calibration under arbitrary correlated Gaussian will be intriguing though much harder.
-Finally, the power analysis is conducted only theoretically in local test: formal theoretical analysis after closure would be desired, though we expect that to be much harder.
+{We leave the following problems for future work.
+First, we note that the surrogate type-I error in \eqref{alpha} sometimes does not agree very well with the true type-I error in simulations (see the discussion of \figref{smallalpha}).
+We think this arises from the fact that the surrogate type-I error is based on asymptotic approximation.
+That is, the number of hypotheses $m$ goes to infinity.
+Meanwhile, we have only tried limited dimensions empirically (i.e., $m=10^5$).
+We think that the story will be more coherent when $m$ is much larger because we suspect that the convergence occurs very slowly.
+Nevertheless, how to derive tight and efficient calibration explicitly for small $m$ may be worth more attention.
+Secondly, in this work, we mainly focus on the equicorrelated Gaussian case, while the derivation of a tight calibration under arbitrarily correlated Gaussians will be intriguing, though much harder.
+Finally, the theoretical power analysis is conducted only for the local test; formal theoretical analysis after closure would be desirable, though we expect that to be much harder.}